treeverse/lakeFS/docs/hooks/index.md

 ---
 layout: default
-title: Hooks
+title: Actions and Hooks
-description: Overview of lakeFS hooks
+description: Overview of lakeFS Actions and Hooks
 has_children: true
 has_toc: false
 nav_order: 29